Code of Conduct

 Solve problems with your head and your heart.

-Unacceptable behaviours include behaviours that interfere with the learning of others, acts of bullying, harassment or intimidation, and illegal acts, such as possession, use or distribution of illegal or restricted substances, possession or use of weapons, and theft of or damage to property.
+Unacceptable behaviors include behaviors that interfere with others' learning, acts of bullying, harassment, or intimidation, and illegal acts, such as possession, use, or distribution of prohibited or restricted substances, possession or use of weapons, and theft of or property damage.

-The District code of conduct is outlined in a letter from the Superintendent of Schools in your child's planner.
+The District code of conduct is outlined in a school district and Superintendent of Schools booklets.

 Consequences

-The development of self-discipline is a very important goal at our school.
-The aim of consequences for misbehaviour is for students to learn from their experience.
-Consequences for behaviour that does not meet expectations will be logical, realistic, and consistent, with each case of misbehaviour being dealt with on an individual basis.
-These consequences may range from a discussion, or an office referral, to a suspension from school.
+The development of self-discipline is a fundamental goal at our school.
+The aim of consequences for misbehavior is for students to learn from their experience.
+Consequences for behavior that does not meet expectations will be logical, realistic, and consistent, with each case of misbehavior being dealt with individually.
+These consequences may range from a discussion or an office referral to a suspension from school.

 Dress Code

-Clayburn Middle School’s Student Dress Policy supports equitable educational access and is written in a manner that does not reinforce or increase marginalization or oppression of any group based on race, sex, gender identity, gender expression, sexual orientation, ethnicity, religion, cultural observance, or body type.
+Clayburn Middle School’s Student Dress Policy supports equitable educational access.
+It is written in a manner that does not reinforce or increase marginalization or oppression of any group based on race, sex, gender identity, gender expression, sexual orientation, ethnicity, religion, cultural observance, or body type.

-The intent of a dress policy is to set expectations to assist students, staff, and parents in decision-making with respect to clothing.
-It is not intended to be prescriptive nor punitive, but to provide a level of clarity so that correction or discipline is not required.
+A dress policy sets expectations to assist students, staff, and parents in making decisions about clothing.
+It is not intended to be prescriptive or punitive but to provide a level of clarity so that correction or discipline is not required.

-The dress policy is intended to incorporate individual preferences for students and their families to dress in the manner they choose.
-Individual choice is however tempered by a responsibility to recognize that a school is a learning and working environment, and as such, students are expected to dress in a reasonable manner.
+The dress policy is intended to incorporate individual preferences so that students and their families can dress however they choose.
+However, personal choice is tempered by a responsibility to recognize that a school is a learning and working environment.
+As such, students are expected to dress reasonably.

-Clothing should be comfortable and allow a student to participate safely in activities such as physical education, explorations, and science experiments.
-Clothing should demonstrate a respect for the school community.
+Clothing should be comfortable and allow students to participate safely in physical education, exploration, and science experiments.
+It should also demonstrate respect for the school community.

 The following are the guidelines for school attire: